impress-org/givewp/readme.txt

 8. GiveWP has a dedicated support team to help answer any questions you may have and help you through stumbling blocks.

 == Changelog ==
+= 2.28.0: June 8th, 2023 =
+* Enhancement: Improvements to checkboxes in the Field API in preparation for GiveWP 3.0
+* Fix: Resolves an issue with Form Field Manager caused in 2.27.3.
+Please update both GiveWP and Form Field Manager.

 = 2.27.3: June 8th, 2023 =
 * Feature: Support Slack-bot-based zip packaging requests
 * Feature: Add ShowInAdmin trait to the Field API